Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Introduction

+In this paper, we develop a simple parametric framework for the symbol distributions learned by end-to-end semantic encoders, enabling more principled analysis and design of practical semantic transceivers.
+Our goal is not to propose a new method for maximizing semantic reconstruction performance, but rather to model the learned symbol statistics that emerge in such systems.
+We focus on fixed-length analog semantic systems, where the encoder cannot separately optimize source compression and transmission reliability.
+Instead, both effects must be expressed through the same fixed-length continuous symbol vector under an average-power constraint, i.e., through the shape of symbol distribution. \IEEEpubidadjcol

+We formalize this coupling by interpreting end-to-end training as inducing two concurrent pressures on the symbol distribution: \begin{itemize} \item \textbf{Channel pressure.} The symbol distribution is driven to use the channel efficiently.
+In AWGN, mutual-information–driven channel utilization is naturally related to entropy maximization in the Shannon asymptotic regime. \item \textbf{Source pressure.} The symbol distribution is driven to pack more source information into a fixed-length symbol vector under an average-power constraint.
+This is promoted by a frequency-energy assignment in which low-energy symbols represent frequent features while high-energy symbols represent rare ones, effectively realizing an implicit variable-length description and inducing heavy-tailed amplitudes. \end{itemize}

+To capture these competing pressures in a tractable form, we introduce surrogate objectives for description efficiency and channel utilization, leading to a parametric Student's t model for the learned symbol distribution.
+We then empirically validate this model using trained DeepJSCC systems.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Theoretical derivation of symbol distribution.} We identify the trade-off in semantic encoders between maximizing mutual information (channel-centric) and minimizing the average transmitted symbol power (source-centric).
-By heuristically modeling this competition as a single optimization objective, we derive the Student's $t$-distribution as the resultant symbol distribution.
+The main contributions of this paper are as follows: \begin{itemize} \item \textbf{Parametric modeling of semantic symbol distributions.} We model semantic encoders as balancing two competing objectives: maximizing mutual information over the channel (channel pressure) and reducing the effective bitlength of transmitted symbols via power allocation (source pressure).
+By formulating this trade-off through tractable surrogate objectives, we show that the resulting symbol distribution follows a Student's $t$-distribution.

-\item \textbf{Empirical validation.} Extensive empirical evaluations confirm that the learned symbol distributions align closely with the derived Student's $t$-distribution.
-Furthermore, the observed variations in the shape parameter are consistent with our theoretical expectations, particularly regarding the impact of (i) the employment of architectural variable-length coding and (ii) the dataset's entropy characteristics.
+\item \textbf{Empirical validation of the proposed model.} Extensive experiments on image-based semantic communication systems demonstrate that learned symbol distributions closely match the proposed Student's $t$-model.
+Moreover, the observed variations in the shape parameter are consistent with the model predictions, particularly with respect to (i) the use of variable-length coding mechanisms and (ii) the entropy characteristics of the dataset.

-\item \textbf{Distribution regularization loss.} We propose a novel loss function that explicitly guides the encoder's output toward a target prior.
-Experimental results show this method significantly accelerates training convergence, supporting the validity of our theoretical formulation. \end{itemize}
+\item \textbf{Distribution-aware regularization as empirical support for the framework.} Building on the proposed model, we introduce a regularization loss that explicitly guides the encoder’s empirical symbol distribution toward a target prior.
+Experimental results show that this approach can improve training convergence and stability, providing practical evidence that symbol-distribution shaping influences end-to-end learning behavior.